Legislating dogs ::

 Prince George's County, Maryland

 Prince George's County adopted a pit bull ban ordinance in 1996.
-Each attempt to overturn the ban since, largely driven by animal organizations, has failed.
-The most recent attempt was the fall of 2019 when three out-of-state animal organizations, Washington D.C-based Humane Society of the United States, Washington D.C-based Humane Rescue Alliance and Utah-based Best Friends Animal Society orchestrated another unsuccessful attempt to overturn the county's pit bull ban.1
+Each attempt to overturn the ban since has failed.
+The most recent legal attempt failed in March 2024 after a Memorandum Opinion was issued by the US District Court of Maryland.1 The most recent publicity attempt failed in October 2019, after DC-based Humane Society of the United States, Humane Rescue Alliance and Utah-based Best Friends Animal Society orchestrated an unsuccessful attempt to overturn the county's pit bull ban.2

-Shortly thereafter, Prince George's County strengthened its definition of a "dangerous animal," increased requirements for the owners of dogs declared dangerous -- including potentially barring the owner from owning any animals for up to five years -- and assigned criminal charges to violations of the dangerous animal ordinance.3 The county's longstanding pit bull ban combined with the strengthened dangerous animal ordinance dovetail nicely for public safety purposes.
+Shortly after the 2019 publicity stunt by animal groups,3 the county strengthened its definition of a "dangerous animal," increased requirements for the owners of dogs declared dangerous -- including potentially barring the owner from owning any animals for up to five years -- and assigned criminal charges to violations of the dangerous animal ordinance.4 The county's enduring pit bull ban combined with the strengthened dangerous animal ordinance dovetail nicely for public safety purposes.

 Council Bluffs, Iowa

 Pit bulls are not only problematic in larger jurisdictions; they threaten mid-sized cities and small towns as well.
-Located in the heartland, Council Bluffs, Iowa has about 62,400 citizens.
-After a series of devastating attacks, beginning in 2003, Council Bluffs joined over 900 U.S. cities and began regulating pit bulls.
-The results of the Council Bluffs pit bull ban, which began January 1, 2005, show the positive effects this legislation can have on public safety in a few years time:4
+Located in the heartland, Council Bluffs, Iowa has about 62,800 citizens.
+After a series of devastating attacks, which started in 2003, Council Bluffs decided to join over 900 U.S. cities by adopting a pit bull ban ordinance.
+The results of the Council Bluffs pit bull ban, which began January 1, 2005, show the positive effects this legislation can have on public safety in a few years time.5

-On the flip side, Pawtucket, Rhode Island, a similar sized city of about 72,000 citizens, saw over a 10-fold increase in pit bull bites just five years after it was forced to mute its successful pit bull ban.
-In 2013, state legislators adopted a preemption law that bars municipalities from enacting breed-specific laws.5 During the years of the ban (2004 to 2013) there was an average of 2.3 pit bull bites annually.
-That increased to 23.2 after state legislators removed this local control provision.6
+Well-written breed-specific laws are consitutional.
+Some cities, such as Pawtucket, are forced to mute their ordinances due to legislation.
+In 2013, Rhode Island legislators passed a preemption law that bars cities from enacting breed-specific laws.7 During the years of Pawtucket's successful pit bull ban (2004 to 2013), there was an average of 2.3 pit bull bites annually.
+That increased over a 10-fold to 23.2 bites by 2019, just five years after state legislators removed this local control provision.8

 Council Bluffs: Pit Bull Bite Statistics